cloudpowerups/cp-azure-samples/CP.Azure.Samples.MultiComponentRole/Readme.txt

 	1.4.
 Settings: add "StorageConnectionString"
 	1.5.
 Endpoints: open 2 public HTTP ports -> 80 & 8088
 	1.6.
 Websites:
 		1.6.1.
-Web Api: port 8088
+WebApi: port 8088
 		1.6.2.
 Frontend: port 80
-			1.6.2.1.
-Note: if you are using Try account you will not be able to host Frontend separately.
-You can still merge it into WebApi if needed or not skip it.
+		1.6.3.
+Note: if you are using Try account you will not be able to host both WebApi & Frontend.
+You can still merge them together if needed or deploy separately.
 	1.7.
 Windows Services:
 		1.7.1.
-Name: CP.Azure.Samples.ProcessingEngine
+Name: ProcessingEngine
 		1.7.2.
 Executable: CP.Azure.Samples.MultiComponentRole.Engine.exe
 2. Download the package, unzip it and copy next to Publish.ps1 script
 3. Execute Publish.ps1